Foxandxss/angular-tips/source/_posts/2013-08-01-why-does-angular-dot-js-rock.markdown

 ```
 </div>

 With this (notice how we are binding to `search.name` in the input) we are now filtering just by name.
 The filter parameter doesn't change.
-It is bound to the `search` object and it will find there a name populated with by our input and then filter by name.
+It is bound to the `search` object and it will find there a name populated with our input and then filtered by name.

 I hope you're excited with this too :)